tsinghua-cel/Staircase-Attack/README.md

 The block recieved informations show are showm in `out/beacon1.log` before and after the Byzantine block of slot 510 proposed in epoch 16.

 <img src=./figs/honest_beacon.png width=60% />

-## 4 Acknowledgments<a id="chapter-004"></a>
-Attacking source code is developed based on [Prysm](https://github.com/prysmaticlabs/prysm/tree/v4.0.3-patchFix), an popular implementation of Ethereum PoS.